Barbara Fritchie

 Barbara Fritchie (née Hauer; December 3, 1766 – December 18, 1862), also known as Barbara Frietchie, and sometimes spelled Frietschie, was a Unionist during the Civil War.
 She became part of American folklore in part from a popular poem by John Greenleaf Whittier.

 Early life

 Fritchie was born Barbara Hauer in Lancaster, Pennsylvania.
 On May 6, 1806, she married John Casper Fritchie, a glove maker.
+Her father-in-law, John Caspar Fritchie, was one of seven British loyalists convicted of high treason against the United States in Frederick, Maryland, in June 1781, based on a plot to free British prisoners in Frederick and join with General Cornwallis in Virginia.
+All seven were convicted and sentenced to be hung, drawn, and quartered.
+Four of the defendants were pardoned, but Fritchie and two of his co-conspirators were executed two months later (whether to the full extent of the sentence or simply by hanging being unclear).

 Career

 She became famous as the heroine of the 1863 poem "Barbara Frietchie" by John Greenleaf Whittier in which she pleads with an occupying Confederate general, "Shoot if you must this old gray head, but spare your country's flag."

 Three months after this alleged incident, Frietchie died.
 She was buried alongside her husband, who died in 1849, in the German Reformed Cemetery in Frederick, Maryland.
 Later, in 1914, her remains were moved to Mount Olivet Cemetery and a memorial was erected there in her honor.